Neuro-Symbolic Skill Discovery for Conditional Multi-Level Planning: Method

 where $z_i$ denotes the latent representation generated by the encoder $E$ with parameters $\theta$ using data point $(t_i,SM(t_i))$.
 Then these representations are averaged,

 to get a single latent representation $z_e$.
-Then similar to \cite{van2017neural}, the representation is passed through a discretization bottleneck by mapping it to the nearest vector in the skill space,
+Then, similar to \cite{van2017neural}, the representation is passed through a discretization bottleneck by mapping it to the nearest vector in the skill space,

 where $v_m$ denotes the $m^{th}$ vector in the space.
-Then the resulting representation $z_q$ is concatanated with the target time $t_{target}$ (the time step of the outputted data point) and passed through the decoder to generate the output,
+Then, the resulting representation $z_q$ is concatenated with the target time $t_{target}$ (the time step of the outputted data point) and passed through the decoder to generate the output,

 where $\phi$ denotes the parameters of the decoder $Q$, $\mu_{t_{target}}$ denotes the mean and the $\sigma_{t_{target}}$ denotes the variance of the output.
-The model overview can be seen in Figure \ref{fig:single-channel-model}.
 The loss of the model is defined as the following,

 which includes both the reconstruction loss (negative-log likelihood) of the CNMP (the term on the left) and the loss terms of Vector Quantization (on the middle and the right). $sg$ denotes the stop gradient operator.
 Unlike \cite{van2017neural}, we observed that using $\beta$ values that are not small causes the gradients to explode.
 We used $\beta=0.25$ in our experiments and observed that $\beta$ values as small as 1 were enough to cause the gradients to explode.

-After the training is complete, the learned skill space includes one vector for each skill in the demonstration dataset used during training, and the action trajectories generated using these vectors are general representations of these skills.
-Since each skill is a distribution of low-level variations, the high-level general representations can be thought of as the means of these distributions.
-Labeling these vectors (what each skill is) can be done by hand (by watching the execution), but we also tried using ChatGPT-4o for this process to automate the pipeline of our system as much as possible.
+After the training, the learned skill embeddings include one vector for each high-level skill in the demonstration dataset, which can be used to generate variants of the learned high-level skills.
+Trajectories generated using these vectors are general representations In other words, each skill can be considered a trajectory distribution of its low-level trajectory variations encoded by the discovered mean vector.
+Using these vectors, a high-level skill repertoire (Learned Skill Space in Figure \ref{fig:planning-system}) can be formed, and an upper layer system can use the repertoire to make high-level plans.
+However, since we assume that the demonstration dataset is unlabeled, the skills the model discovers are also unlabeled.
+In other words, the system learns that a demonstration, $m$ is a variation of skill, $n$ for a set of given (but not labeled) demonstrations and skills.
+As such, what each skill $n$ corresponds to for a higher-level planner is unknown.
+Labeling these vectors (what each skill is, like opening the drawer) can be done by a human partner (i.e., by watching the execution), or a Multi-Modal LLMs can be used to automate the processing of our system.